-COVID-19 Emergency Rental Assistance Program: Do you qualify?
+COVID-19 Emergency Rental and Utility Assistance is available: Do you qualify?

 Click here to get answers to your questions by

 watching the video from the March 10 Live Town Hall.

 Please note this program is assistance for residential tenants only with rent and associated utility obligations and may not be used by homeowners for mortgage payments or utility costs.
 Please visit the Douglas County Housing Partnership for mortgage assistance.

 Douglas County residents who rent a home or apartment and are behind on their rent or utility payments due to COVID-19 financial impacts may be eligible for assistance through the Emergency Rental Assistance Program.
 Review eligibility details below and apply if qualified to receive help with previously missed or late payments, and future payments.
 Applicants may be required to pay a portion of the amount owed for their rent or utilities.

 Funds are available to assist qualified Douglas County renters with arrears or future utility payments and rent through 2021.
 Payments will be made directly to the utility providers, landlords, or property managers using funds received from the U.S. Treasury Department through the Coronavirus Response and Relief Supplemental Appropriations Act of 2021.
 View more information in the Emergency Rental Assistance Program Manual.